 General Provisions

-In this document, "technical documents" refer to white papers, technical analysis reports, performance evaluation reports, and other relevant documents drafted and published by the SparkLink Alliance (the “Alliance”) in accordance with the SparkLink Alliance Charter (the Charter) and observing the procedure stipulated herein.
+In this document, "technical documents" refer to white papers, technical analysis reports, performance evaluation reports, and other relevant documents drafted and published by the SparkLink Alliance (the “Alliance”) in accordance with the SparkLink Alliance Charter (the “Charter”) and observing the procedure stipulated herein.

 The Alliance's technical documents mainly address the development, design, test certification, and marketing of SparkLink short-range wireless communications technology and related products.
 The Alliance encourages its members to proactively engage in technical documentation activities.